wuxingyu-ai/wuxingyu-ai.github.io/_pages/about.md

 - The 39th Annual Conference on Neural Information Processing Systems (NeurIPS'25)
 - The 28th European Conference on Artificial Intelligence (ECAI'25)
 - The 29th International Conference on Artificial Intelligence and Statistics (AISTATS'26)
+- The 43th International Conference on Machine Learning (ICML'26)

 #### Journal Invited Reviewer
 - IEEE Transactions on Knowledge and Data Engineering (TKDE, IEEE)